tintulip/web-application/README.md

 ```
 ## Actions in workflows

-Currently we are running two jobs in parrallel in the CI/CD before sending a webhook to start an execution in AWS CodePipeline:
+Currently there are two jobs that run in parrallel in the CI/CD before sending a webhook to start an execution in AWS CodePipeline:

 - `Terraform checks`
 - [Terratest](github.com/gruntwork-io/terratest/modules/terraform)